Phonics & Reading Program (DIGITAL PDF)

 Scope & Sequence

 “Reading around the Campfire” program provides a comprehensive, multisensory, evidence-based approach to reading instruction that is structured, sequential, and engaging (code for FUN!).
-Its integration of Orton-Gilligham foundation, phonemic awareness, classic literature, and varied teaching techniques, supported by strategic reviews and assessments, creates a learning experience unmatched by any others.
+Its integration of Orton-Gillingham foundation, phonemic awareness, classic literature, and varied teaching techniques creates a learning experience unmatched by any others.
 It caters to all learners and learning styles, and is especially beneficial for dyslexic children, as well.
 The program’s design is logical and effective, providing a strong foundation for developing reading skills in learners of any age.

 1. Structured Progression in Phonemic Awareness